BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Stalkers Use Shields/README.md

 Compatibility
 -------------

-This mod is compatible with UCP, and in fact requires that UCP's skinpool changes be in place.
+This mod is compatible with UCP, and should in general be compatible with anything which isn't also changing Stalker equipment.

 The mod can be used at the same time as my Cold Dead Hands mod, though there's not much reason since it's already included inside Cold Dead Hands.